The Floured Table

 These dark chocolate coffee mascarpone sandwich cookies are rich and chewy.
 Sandwiched between the cookies is a creamy, flavorful coffee mascarpone frosting made with instant espresso powder for extra punch.
-It's an easy, one bowl cookie dough, and the frosting pipes beautifully.
-They're an irresistible, sneak to the cookie jar * just one more time * dessert.

 There seems to be a theme here to some of my recipes - I buy a restaurant sized amount of some ingredient and then need to come up with ways to dispense with it all in a short amount of time.

-Then I made this dramatic beauty, a blackberry basil poppy seed cake with mascarpone cream frosting.
-Faced with another large amount of leftover mascarpone, I decided to recreate the key flavors of my tiramisu inspired coffee and chocolate mascarpone tart, but in cookie form.
+With my first 5 pound tub of mascarpone cheese I made this reader favorite chocolate coffee mascarpone tart.
+Faced with another large amount of leftover mascarpone, I decided to recreate the key flavors of my tiramisu inspired tart, but in cookie form.

 Three test batches of cookies later, I settled on the perfectly sized dark chocolate cookie sandwich.
-The coffee mascarpone frosting was a challenge as well, as I needed to find the right ratio of mascarpone to butter to keep the frosting from breaking.
+The coffee mascarpone frosting was a challenge as well.
+I needed to find the right ratio of mascarpone to butter to keep the frosting from breaking.
 There's a lot of extra frosting in my fridge right now.
 Still, the testing was all worth it.

-These are deliciously dense and flavorful coffee mascarpone cream filled cookies that are perfect with a cup of coffee, or on their own at any time.
+These deliciously dense and flavorful coffee mascarpone cream filled cookies are perfect with a cup of coffee, or on their own at any time.
 I've eaten them first thing in the morning (coffee, after all) and late at night, and at all hours in between.
 They always hit the spot.

 For another boost of caffeine, check out all the coffee recipes in my repertoire.